inspire-eu-validation/INSPIRE-Validator-Container/README.md

 Then you can proceed to the build process described in the previous point.

 Since 22/12/2022 OGC moved to production version 5.5.2 (2022-08-26) of the TEAM Engine, which introduced credentials for the calls to the services.
-Thus, any deployment which makes use of the OGC TEAM Engine needs to introduce credentials (to be requested here) in order to use them.
+Thus, any deployment which makes use of the OGC TEAM Engine needs to introduce credentials (to be requested the [OGC Validator register page](https://cite.opengeospatial.org/teamengine/register.jsp)) in order to use them.
 We have incorporated three parameters in the `/WEB-INF/classes/etf-config.properties` file of `validator.war` that need to be filled accordingly to authorize the use of the services:

 ```properties